marudy/web-pro/tools/npm/npm-guide.md

   "dependencies": {
     "react": "^15.5.4"
   },
-  "devDependencies": {}
+  "devDependencies": {
+    "eslint": "^3.19.0",
    }
+}
 ```

-It contains the list of all dependencies needed for a project to run.
-When `npm install` runs npm will install all the packages listed in "dependencies" and "devDependencies" section. "devDependencies" section includes packages that needed mostly for development phase.
+It holds the list of all dependencies and devDependencies packages.
+Dependencies are the modules needed to be installed for a project to run while devDependencies are the modules used by the developer to make his life easier.

-It also contains the versions of Node packages that a project uses according to [semantic versioning rules](http://semver.org/).

-* Caret(^) in versioning means that npm will install all new *minor* and *patch* versions.
-Changes on *major* versioning are not allowed.

-* Tilde(~) in versioning means that npm will install all new *patch* versions.
-Changes on *major* and *minor* versioning are not allowed.
+Versions of Node packages in package.json file follow the [semantic versioning rules](http://semver.org/).
+They can also contain the caret(^) or tilde(~) character in front of them.
+Caret instructs npm to install up to the latest available minor version, while tilde up to the latest available patch version.

+When `npm install` runs all packages are installed from both "dependencies" and "devDependencies" sections.

 # Commands

-### Check tool version
+### Check version

 **npm** version